Snaacky/thewiki/docs/guides/playback.md

 ### Typesetting

-Almost all subbed anime will use `.ass` subtitles, allowing for extensive styling and typesetting.
+Almost all subbed anime will use `.ass` subtitles, as they allow for extensive styling and typesetting.
 This comes at the cost of additional system resources, though most modern computers, phones, and media servers will not have an issue.

 While subtitles will display on most TVs/media players, the typesetting or overlapping dialogue can sometimes be broken when using certain applications. *This is especially a problem with fansubs, where typesetting is used extensively in various areas (e.g. text on a sign, moving scenes).*